nghiale4/live-feed/README.md

-# remind-me
+# live-feed
-Web application to send reminders in the future via email or text messages.
+Full stack application to publish messages anonymously with a live feed.